pyouroboros/ouroboros/README.md

 ```
 ### Scheduling

-Ouroboros does not have a native scheduling implementation other than using `--interval`.
+pyouroboros does not have a native scheduling implementation other than using `--interval`.
 This is due to there being more robust/customizable job schedulers being available such as:

 - Cron
   - [Cron Tutorial](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/)